radumarias/genie-do/README.md

 - Sequential and parallel execution
 - Job groups
 - Replicated jobs
-- Inter-process communication with `dbus`, `zbus`, `gRPC` and `Apache Arrow Flight`
+- Inter-process communication with `dbus`, `zbus`, `gRPC`, `Apache Arrow Flight`. `Spark`, `Flink`
-- Persistent job states
+- Persistent job states in `PostgreSQL` and `NoSQL` solutions
-- Cancel concurrent execution
+- Access file storage like `S3`
-- Exclusive job execution
+- Cancel concurrent execution and exclusive job execution
 - Remote scheduling, manual, automatic, cron
-- Can exwcute any code which can be reoresebted6as Docker image
+- Can execute any code which can be reoresebted6as Docker image

 # Stack